5 Tips to Get Your Credit Mortgage-Ready

 You may be tempted to begin shopping for furniture and fixings for your new home before you move in, but try to keep any big purchases to a minimum.

-Remember: Your lender will do another credit check right before the loan closes, so you shouldn’t just wait until after you’ve qualified for a mortgage; these large purchases should be made after you’ve gotten your home, not before.
+Your lender will do another credit check right before the loan closes, so you shouldn’t just wait until after you’ve qualified for a mortgage; these large purchases should be made after you’ve gotten your home, not before.
+It’s also important to keep in mind that closing costs and your down payment will have to be paid upfront, so it’s not a bad idea to hold off on larger purchases until after finalizing your mortgage.

 5. Avoid Taking Out Another Loan

-It’s equally important to wait out large purchases that require a loan such as cars.
-Lenders take into consideration your debt-to-income ratio (the amount of monthly payments you have relative to the amount you make), as it helps to measure your ability to manage your monthly payments.
+It’s equally important to wait out large purchases that require a loan such as cars and student loans.
+Lenders take into consideration your debt-to-income ratio (the amount of your monthly payments relative to the amount you make), as it helps to measure your ability to manage your monthly payments.

-Most mortgage lenders require your debt-to-income ratio to be 36% or less, so if taking out a loan pushes you past that point, you will want to avoid it at all costs.
+Most mortgage lenders require your debt-to-income ratio to be 36% or less, so if taking out a loan pushes you past that point, you’ll want to avoid it at all costs.

-There is no one credit score you need to qualify for a mortgage, but there are minimums.
-For a conventional loan, you need a FICO credit score of 620 or higher.
-For an FHA loan, you’ll need a minimum credit score of 580 and typically a down payment of at least 3.5%.
+There is no one credit score you need to qualify for a mortgage, but there are minimum credit score requirements.
+For a conventional loan, you need a FICOⓇ score of 620 or higher.
+For a Federal Housing Administration (FHA) loan, you’ll need a minimum credit score of 580 and typically a down payment of at least 3.5%.

 Good credit doesn’t happen overnight, but you can begin to build and improve it today.
 The difference of a few points can cost you a lot in interest and fees over the course of the loan, so it’s to your advantage to get started early.